QuentinRa/blog.quentinra.dev/programming-languages/web/_general/index.md

 <div class="row row-cols-md-2"><div>

-The devtools are tools for developer.
+The devtools are tools for developers.
 You can open it using

 * <kbd>F12</kbd> or <kbd>Left-click > Inspect</kbd> ✨
 * <kbd>Settings > ... tools > development tools</kbd> 😅